-DC Sustainable Fashion Collective (DCSFC), a community-based organization, whose purpose is to foster and educate a community of creative entrepreneurs, lawmakers, designers, activists, academics, fashion professionals, and consumers in the D.C.
-Metropolitan Area on the importance of sustainability and ethical practices in the fashion industry.
+DC Sustainable Fashion Collective (DCSFC), a non-profit organization, whose purpose is to foster and educate a community of creative entrepreneurs, lawmakers, designers, activists, academics, fashion professionals, and consumers in the D.C.
+Metropolitan Area on the importance of sustainability, ethical practices, and circularity in the fashion industry.
 Established in January 2018, DCSFC is poised to develop educational programs, retail opportunities, workforce development/training initiatives, and networking opportunities for the local creative, sustainable and ethical communities.

 Located in the heart of GW’s Foggy Bottom Campus, Washington, the George Washington University Museum and The Textile Museum fosters the study and appreciation of art, history, and culture—both within the university and throughout the global community.
 As a cornerstone of the university’s growing focus on arts and culture, the museum unites:

 The Textile Museum, an institution with a nearly one-hundred year history, an established audience, and a respected collection of textile art representing five continents and five millennia.

 Relevant artworks from the university’s collections, which include paintings, prints and drawings, photography,